mwongj/kubernetes-deployment/README.md

 The [proxmox](proxmox) directory of this repo contains automation for the initial infrastructure bootstrapping using `cloud-init` templates and Proxmox Terraform provider.

+The terraform will generate a dynamic inventory file `proxmox/terraform/inventory.ini` to use with ansible.

 ## Quickstart
 Installation consists of the following phases:
 * prepare machines for Kubernetes installation